Icons

 Customer time savings

-Customers complete the application much faster
+Customers complete the ownership request much faster

 Average time required to complete a single form, in minutes